The Fund shall be called the 'North Yorkshire Police Welfare Fund'.

 A copy of any resolution of the Management Committee signed by both the Chairman and Secretary for the time being of the Management Committee shall be accepted as proving its authenticity.

-Each serving member requiring membership shall sign a form signifying that he/she will abide by the rules of the Fund and authorizing the deduction of his/her contribution from salary.
-Any member wishing to withdraw from the Fund shall do so by giving one-month personal written notification to the Secretary.
+Each member requiring membership shall indicate via either a paper form or electronic communication or telephone call which will be recorded signifying that he/she will abide by the rules of the Fund and authorizing the deduction of his/her contribution from salary/pension.
+Any member wishing to withdraw from the Fund shall do so by giving one-month personal notification to the Federation Office.
 Membership shall be terminated for any person failing to pay subscriptions.

 In the case of any dispute or matters arising where these rules are silent, the decision of the Management Committee shall be final.